rohittingane/90DaysOfDevOps/2026/day-37/day-37-revision.md

 ---

+## Explaining Image Layers and How Caching Works

+### What is a "layer"?

+Every single instruction in a Dockerfile (`FROM`, `WORKDIR`, `COPY`, `RUN`, etc.) creates a **layer** — a small, saved snapshot of the filesystem at that point.
+An image is really just a **stack of these layers**, placed one on top of another.
+When a container runs, Docker adds one more thin, writable layer on top of the whole stack for that container's own temporary changes.

+Think of it like a layered cake, or like a stack of transparent sheets: each sheet only records *what changed* compared to the sheet below it.
+The final image is what you see when you look through all the sheets stacked together.

+### Why this matters — reusing layers between images

+If two different images both start with `FROM python:3.12-slim`, Docker does **not** download or store that base layer twice — it's reused.
+This is why, in our builds, later images downloaded much faster ("Already exists" instead of "Pulling") once the base image had been pulled once before.

+### How caching speeds up builds

+Every time you run `docker build`, Docker checks each instruction one by one, top to bottom.
+For each one, it asks: *"Have I built this exact instruction, on top of this exact previous layer, before?"* If yes, it reuses ("caches") the old result instead of redoing the work — you'll see `---> Using cache` in the build output.

+The moment **one** instruction changes (or the files it copies change), Docker rebuilds that layer **and every layer after it** — the cache is only valid up to the point of the first change.
+This is exactly why we always put `COPY requirements.txt .` and `RUN pip install ...` *before* `COPY . .` in our Dockerfile: application code changes constantly, but dependencies rarely change.
+By copying dependencies first, that slow `pip install` step stays cached across almost every rebuild, and only the fast final `COPY . .` step re-runs when we edit code.

+**We saw this directly** in our multi-stage build screenshot — Steps 2, 3, and 4 (`WORKDIR`, `COPY requirements.txt`, `RUN pip install`) all showed `Using cache`, because nothing about them had changed since the previous build; only the final `COPY . .` step (which had new code) actually re-ran.

+### Real-world impact

+On a real project with many dependencies, this caching behavior can turn a 5-minute rebuild into a 5-second rebuild for a one-line code change — which is a huge deal when you're rebuilding images constantly during development or in a CI/CD pipeline.

+---

 ## Task 4: CMD vs ENTRYPOINT

 This is one of the most confusing Docker concepts for beginners, so here's a simple analogy first.